mvantellingen/python-zeep/docs/transport.rst

 Transports
 ==========
-If you need to change options like cache, timeout or ssl verification you will need to create an instance of the Transport class yourself.
+If you need to change options like cache, timeout or SSL verification you will need to create an instance of the Transport class yourself.

 For instance to disable SSL verification you will need to create a new